wronawiktor/docs/docs/kubernetes/cluster-operations.md

 kubectl get nodes --show-labels
 ```

-Change role name for data plane nodes:
+Change a role name for data plane nodes:

 ```shell
 kubectl label node worker1 node-role.kubernetes.io/worker=
 kubectl label node worker2 node-role.kubernetes.io/worker=
 ```

-or use simple script to do this change for all workers:
+or use a simple script to do this change for all workers:

 ```shell
 for SRV in worker{1,2,3}; do